ryanef/ryanfdev/src/content/project/astro-blog-cicd.md

 title: "AutoBlog: A CI/CD pipeline with AstroJS, Terraform, GitHub Actions"
 pubDate: "February 28 2024"
 heroImage: "/blog-images/aws-oac-cf-s3.png"
-tags: ["AWS", "Terraform", "AstroJS", "Github Actions"]
+tags: ["AWS", "CloudFront", "Terraform", "AstroJS", "Github Actions"]
 description: "Deploy AWS infrastructure with Terraform and GitHub Actions"
 ---

 ## Introduction

-This project is about hosting static website files in an S3 bucket but **not** with the *static website hosting* option enabled.
-The static website option in S3 requires public access on the bucket and in some cases that's what you want, for example if your website is just documentation for an app you made.
+This project is about hosting a website in an AWS S3 bucket without enabling the website hosting setting in S3.
+That sounds couterintuitive but to use that setting your bucket must be made public and sometimes that's what you want but maybe you only want *some* parts of your website to have public access.
+That's when we can take advantage of CloudFront acting like a reverse proxy to restrict access to the bucket with Origin Access Control.

 <img src="/blog-images/aws-oac-cf-s3.png" alt="CloudFront OAC S3 Diagram" />